-Several pedestrian detection approaches employ CNNs for feature extraction.
-Yang \textit{et al.} \cite{Yang_CCF_ICCV_2015} proposed to replace the handcrafted filtered channel features (FCF) \cite{Zhang_FCF_CVPR_2015} with convolutional channel features (CCF), where each pixel in the feature map of the last convolutional layer is used as a single feature.
-Hu \textit{et al.} \cite{Hu_CFM_CSVT_2018} trained an ensemble of boosted decision forests based on the features from the different convolutional layers of a CNN.
-Zhang \textit{et al.} \cite{Zhang_RPN+BF_ECCV_2016} and Tesemaa \textit{et al.} \cite{Tesema_HCPD_Neurocomputing_2020} utilized the region proposal network (RPN) as an initial pedestrian detector and further trained a boosted decision forest based on deep features to refine the detection results.
-Li \textit{et al.} \cite{Li_NF_Neurocomputing_2017} proposed to extract multi-resolution deep features from different convolutional networks and learn a pedestrian detector based on these deep features.
-Sheng \textit{et al.} \cite{Sheng_FSDFC_Neurocomputing_2017} integrated deep semantic segmentation features and the shallow handcrafted channel features into a filtered channel framework.
-Tesema \textit{et al.} \cite{Tesema_HCPD_Neurocomputing_2020} proposed to pool both the handcrafted features and deep features, where the pooled feature are used to learn the pedestrian detector based on decision forests.
-Wang \textit{et al.} \cite{Wang_AEMSRPN_TITS_2019} developed a multi-scale region proposal network to deal with a large-scale variation of pedestrians and integrated a decision forest for classification.
+Some pedestrian detection approaches employ CNNs for proposal generation and a shallow classifier for proposal classification.
+Yang \textit{et al.} \cite{Yang_CCF_ICCV_2015} proposed to replace the handcrafted filtered channel features (FCF) \cite{Zhang_FCF_CVPR_2015} with convolutional channel features (CCF), where each pixel in the last convolutional layer is used as a single feature.
+Hu \textit{et al.} \cite{Hu_CFM_CSVT_2018} trained an ensemble of boosted decision forests based on the features from the different layers of a CNN.
+Zhang \textit{et al.} \cite{Zhang_RPN+BF_ECCV_2016} and Tesemaa \textit{et al.} \cite{Tesema_HCPD_Neurocomputing_2020} utilized the region proposal network (RPN) as an initial pedestrian detector and further trained a shallow classifier with deep features to refine detection results.
+Li \textit{et al.} \cite{Li_NF_Neurocomputing_2017} proposed to extract multi-resolution deep features from different convolutional networks to learn a pedestrian detector.
+Sheng \textit{et al.} \cite{Sheng_FSDFC_Neurocomputing_2017} integrated deep semantic segmentation features and shallow handcrafted channel features into a filtered channel framework.
+Tesema \textit{et al.} \cite{Tesema_HCPD_Neurocomputing_2020} proposed to pool both handcrafted features and deep features to learn pedestrian detector with decision forests.
+Wang \textit{et al.} \cite{Wang_AEMSRPN_TITS_2019} developed a multi-scale region proposal network to deal with a variance in scale and integrated a decision forest for classification.